tc39/proposal-atomics-wait-async/PROPOSAL.md

 meaning as for the return type of `Atomics.wait`.
 The promise is never rejected.

-(See "Performance and optimizations" below for a discussion of more interesting result values.)

 Agents can call `Atomics.wake` on some location corresponding to `i32a[index]` to wake any agent waiting with `Atomics.waitAsync`.
 The agent performing the wake does not